 Well, here we are starting a new book.
 Leviticus is the third book of the Pentateuch (the first five books of the Bible), also called the Books of Moses.

-Three of the themes which run through this book are: God’s holiness, mankind’s sinfulness and the need for a sacrifice.
+Three of the themes which run through this book are God’s holiness, mankind’s sinfulness and the need for a sacrifice.
 Of course, the sacrifices offered here in Old Testament times were only temporary coverings for sin.
-They point to the ultimate sacrifice Jesus Christ, the only sinless, perfect, once and for all, sacrifice.
+They pointed to the ultimate sacrifice Jesus Christ, the only sinless, perfect, once and for all, sacrifice.

 What We Offer in Return